ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch01_a_framework.md

 This requirement for consistency is one of the most basic requirements for truth.
 Since reality is consistent, theories regarding reality must also be consistent.

 In fact, the first hurdle that any theory must overcome is that of *internal consistency*.

-[^1]: If you do not value truth, you would never be in this debate – or any other debate – in the first place!

-[^2]: Rational consistency, or internal logic.

-[^3]: Empirical evidence, or empiricism.